google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 ```

 The [frozen](#state-frozen) and [terminated](#state-terminated) states, on the
-other hand, the state can only be detected in their respective event listeners
+other hand, can only be detected in their respective event listener
 ([`freeze`](#event-freeze) and [`pagehide`](#event-pagehide)) as the state is
 changing.